 Sticks.
 I used spent reed diffuser reeds to make my pine cone picks, leftover from my homemade reed diffusers.
 Although the stems are thoroughly dried, they still carry some scent.

 Glue.
-I used Bostik Fix and Flash.
+I used Bostik Fix and Flash (Amazon Affiliate link).
 If you have ever tried to stick a stick to a pine cone, you’ll know it’s not nearly as easy as it sounds.
 Bostik Fix and flash is a game-changer for this particular craft.